airr-knowledge/ak-etvl/README.md

 Build custom image or pull published images:

-* `docker build . -t airrknowledge/ak-schema:mytag`: build container with local code with custom tag.
+* `docker build . -t airrknowledge/ak-etvl:mytag`: build container with local code with custom tag.
-* `docker pull airrknowledge/ak-schema:tag`: pull published container for specific tagged version.
+* `docker pull airrknowledge/ak-etvl:tag`: pull published container for specific tagged version.
-* `docker pull airrknowledge/ak-schema`: pull published container with latest code.
+* `docker pull airrknowledge/ak-etvl`: pull published container with latest code.

-Within the docker container, run the etvl scripts

-* `make iedb_tcr`
-* `make adc_chain`
+The following mounts need to be defined for the docker container:

+* `/adc_data`: where to find VDJServer's cached ADC files.
+* `/iedb_data`: where to find IDEB export TSV files.

+Commands for converting data need to be run within the docker container, while commands which load data into the database are run outside of docker (but uses docker to connect to the database).

+Run `make` to see the list of commands.